UNESCO Chair in Urban Landscape logo

 We welcome research and design interns

 As part of our mission, we have been hosting international and local research and design interns across all fields of planning, design, social science and engineering.
-Here, you find some information about why do an intershinp at the UNESCO Chair in Urban Landscape, how to become an intern and what your internship will be like.
+Here, you find some information about why do an internship at the UNESCO Chair in Urban Landscape, how to become an intern and what your internship will be like.

-Support our team by supporting its mission.
+Support our team by supporting its mission

 By providing support to our research and teaching, you help creating better urban environments around the world.